If you need to report an issue or a request for service.

-Customer service request Administrative action complaints do not include customer service requests or reports of damaged or faulty infrastructure.
-If you have concerns in relation to barking dogs, potholes or hazards, overgrown allotments, road maintenance/grading or fallen branches completing a customer service request will assist to have the matter resolved quickly.
+If you have concerns in relation to barking dogs, potholes or hazards, overgrown allotments, road maintenance/grading or fallen branches, completing a customer service request will assist to have the matter resolved in a timely manner.

 Customer service requests can be lodged online, in person, by phone or in writing.
 Further information is available on our customer service page.

 What if I’m not satisfied?